 The irony doesn’t stop there.
-The UN has become a toothless bureaucracy.
-It’s riddled with bribery, corruption, more corruption, scandal, aid-for-votes, and moral relativism.
-And of course, a chronic denial of its failures.
+The UN has become a toothless bureaucracy riddled with bribery, corruption, more corruption, scandals, aid-for-votes, and moral relativism.
+And naturally, a chronic denial of its failures.
 Is it any surprise that a building full of lackeys from corrupt regimes is, uh, under-performing?

 The last bit of black comedy is Saudi Arabia chairs the Human Rights Council!
 Yes, the country whose religious police let schoolgirls burn to death, jails and murders reformers, oppresses women, and stones homosexuals to death – is lighting our path to human progress.

 It’s not all bad news.
 The UN has a very nice building.
 They let you wear cool hats indoors.
 (If your culture mandates it…or you have a zit to hide.)
 And of course, you can kill anyone you like.
 You know, diplomatic immunity, from every 80’s movie with Dolph Lundgren.